 What is a Non-Compete Agreement?

 A non-compete agreement is a legally binding agreement between the employer and the employee that prevents the employee from competing with his or her employer after the employment relationship has terminated for a set period of time in a specific geographical region.
-The purpose of a non-compete agreement is to discourage and/or prevent an employee from leaving a position with an employer and taking a new position with a competitor in which he or she can utilize any valuable information gleaned while working the previous job.
+The purpose of a these agreements is to discourage and/or prevent an employee from leaving a position with an employer and taking a new position with a competitor in which he or she can utilize any valuable information gleaned while working the previous job.
 While these contracts are commonplace, there are still disagreements as to their effectiveness.
 Of course these disagreements are settled in court cases.
 This is why it is important to have a clear and defendable contract.

-In order for a non-compete agreement to be legally valid the agreement must:
+In order for a non-compete agreement to be legally valid the contract must:

 - Be for the purpose of protecting a legitimate business interests of the employer (such as retaining valuable clients or customers or valuable business information),